kormax/apple-vas/README.md

 - This document is based on reverse-engineering efforts done without any access to original protocol specification.
 Consider all information provided here as an educated guess that is not officially cofirmed;
 - If you find any mistakes/typos or have extra information to add, feel free to raise an issue or create a pull request;
 - Information provided here is intended for educational and personal use only.
 I assume no responsibility for you using the document for any other purposes.
 For use in commercial applications you have to contact Apple through official channels and pass all required certifications.
-- After the creation of this document a more in-depth reverse-engineered description of Apple VAS has been published by [@gm3197](https://github.com/gm3197).
+- After the creation of this document a more in-depth reverse-engineered description of Apple VAS [has been published](https://gist.github.com/gm3197/ad0959476346cef69b75ea0523214350) by [@gm3197](https://github.com/gm3197).
 I am in no shape or form affiliated with that person.
 If you are interested, you can look at their GitHub profile, plus there is a fully complete implementation made by that person was added into a [Proxmark3](https://github.com/RfidResearchGroup/proxmark3) repository.
+This repository will still be maintained as some information here is unique, plus updates may be in order if new information is found.

 # Personal notes